Exploring vaping in young people in Merton

 Our approach

-In the initial phase of this project, we are carrying out insights work to explore the issues around vaping through surveys, focus groups and interviews with young people.
-This will explore their views and experiences of vaping, identify the types of vapes young people are using and where they are accessing vapes.
+In the initial phase of this project, we carried out insights work to explore the issues around vaping through surveys, focus groups and interviews with young people.
+We explored their views and experiences of vaping, including why they may choose to vape, and how they are accessing vapes.

-We will use this insight to provide awareness raising sessions as well as to collate and develop resources to aid in discouraging children and young people from starting to vape and in encouraging those who already vape to stop.
+We reviewed these insights alongside the current evidence-base and behavioural science approaches to addressing vaping in young people.
+We have developed workshops for young people, staff and parents to address vaping.
+We have also developed resources to aid in discouraging children and young people from starting to vape and in encouraging those who already vape to stop.

-Additionally, we will develop and test a pilot intervention to prevent children and young people from starting to vape and helping those who do vape to stop.
+Additionally, we are working with young people to co-develop and test a social media campaign to prevent children and young people from starting to vape and helping those who do vape to stop.

 We are offering free workshops for schools and youth settings exploring: